-For taxable years beginning from and after December 31, 2018, a taxpayer may increase the allowable standard deduction amount equal to 25% (.25) of the total amount of a taxpayers charitable deductions that would have been allowed if the taxpayer elected to claim itemized deductions.
+A taxpayer may increase the allowable standard deduction amount equal to 25% (.25) of the total amount of a taxpayer's charitable deductions that would have been allowed if the taxpayer elected to claim itemized deductions.

 To claim the increased standard deduction, you must complete Form 140, page 3, and include the completed page with your tax return, when filed.